 Olivestone, true to its name, lies on an ancient olive estate.
 The house has the air of an old Tuscan villa with antique furniture and an Italianate garden around a pool.

-What makes it different from pretty much every other villa on Kefalonia is the fact that it is fully catered.
+What makes it a little different from most villas on Kefalonia is the fact that it is fully catered.
 The lovely Yolanda and Effie keep the house running like clockwork.
 No fears of returning from a day’s exploring to heaps of wet towels and nothing in the fridge.
 Instead you’ll be chatting happily on the candlelit terrace, drink in hand, whilst Yolanda magics up an evening’s feast for the family.
-This could be just the ticket if you’re looking for a multi-generation stay or somewhere to mark a special birthday or reunion.
-Olivestone sleeps up to 10 with 5 bedrooms and 4 bathrooms.
-It also has its own skippered yacht available for private charter.
-You can read more about our visit here.

 Driving in Kefalonia